Telemetry and Read Models

 Canonical Records

-The canonical Veritas records are repo-local artifacts:
+The canonical Veritas records are repo-local generated evidence and feedback artifacts:

 Derived Summaries

-Current example:
+Current examples:

 Human-Facing Read Model

-The intended path for human interpretation is:
+The intended interpretation path is:

 Questions a read-model layer should answer:

-- which rules are noisy over time
+- which requirements are noisy over time

-- which misses repeat
+- which missed issues repeat

 - where time-to-green is drifting